fll-pigeons/gamechangers/docs/robotgame.md

 # Learning Points
 > #### 2 July - Maze nagivator
-> Learned how to navigate robot out and back, and through simple maze, using Micropython's wheel turn steering
+> Learned how to navigate robot out and back, and through simple maze, using Micropython's straight() and turn() commands.